Taking photos of textile art using a smartphone

 Hold up the smartphone directly in front of the centre of the artwork.
 Move forwards or backwards, or use your smartphone’s zoom function.
 You want the artwork to fill most of the image frame, but do leave some space around the outside so you can crop the photo to different dimensions later.

-“It’s best to make sure the focus is sharp when you take the photo, rather than trying to fix it later using software.”
+“Make sure the focus is sharp when you take the photo, rather than trying to fix it later using software.”

 Get things straight